When does the PDC World Darts Championship start in 2025 and where is Ally Pally Darts?

 Initially featuring such players as Phil Taylor, Martin Adams, Robert Thornton among others, it was brought with great fanfare but Jason Francis who also runs the snooker version.

 So in essence, there are three at least in one year with the main PDC one in the December, the WDF in November and then World Seniors in late February.
+Albeit that has since changed with the World Seniors being folded earlier this year.
+So as a result there are only two World Championships currently and whether the Seniors repops up remains to be seen.

 Lakeside for instance and Circus Tavern were previous homes of the World Darts Championship, the latter in the PDC.
 But both have since moved to their current home in North London.

-This was erased for a year during the WDF's opening tournament in 2023 but soon a rule was put in place in order to keep PDC players who aren't Tour Card holders from pursuing both systems.
+This rule was erased for a year during the WDF's opening tournament in 2023 but soon a rule was put in place in order to keep PDC players who aren't Tour Card holders from pursuing both systems.

 4. How to get to Ally Pally?